Saudi interest changes Liverpool transfer landscape

 James Milner, Alex Oxlade-Chamberlain and Naby Keita, with 607 between them, have already left after their contracts expired.

-But, unexpectedly, Jordan Henderson, who has made 491 outings for the club, and Fabinho, with 219 appearances, also look like they will be on their way.
+But unexpectedly, Jordan Henderson, who has made 491 outings for the club, and Fabinho, with 219 appearances, also look like they will be on their way.

 It means a midfield renovation of manager Jurgen Klopp's side has turned into more of a full-scale rebuild.